magento/devdocs/guides/v2.2/magento-functional-testing-framework/section/parameterized-selectors.md

 ![Add other parameters]

-Any data that can be entered in test actions can be used in parameterized elements like so:
+Any data can be used in parameterized elements as well as entered in test actions like so:

 * `_defaultCategory.is_active` is a reference to `<data key="is_active">` in `<entity name="_defaultCategory" ... ></entity>` in the corresponding _.../Data/*.xml_
 * `stringLiteral` is a literal